ESP

 Note

-If Tasmota turns on POWER and therefor POWER1 after reset or WLAN re-connect and this is not desired, then just use POWER2.
+If Tasmota turns on POWER and therefor POWER1 after reset, then just use POWER2.

 To attach a chip check https://tasmota.github.io/docs/Supported-Peripherals/ for its support and driver to be selected.
 As Example the Humidity Sensor DHT22 uses the AM2301 driver.
 Then select the GPIO pin (as GPIO4) to use the signal for the 1 wire DHT22 device.